-The CAE will periodically report to senior management and the Audit Committee on the internal audit activity's purpose, authority, and responsibility, as well as performance relative to its plan.
+The CAE will periodically report to senior management and the Audit Committee on the internal audit function's mandate, as well as performance relative to its plan.
 Reporting will also include significant risk exposures and control issues, including fraud risks, governance and compliance issues, and other matters needed or requested by senior management and the Audit Committee.